2023 Best Agriculture Schools

 Agriculture & Agriculture Operations majors at UW - Platteville take out an average of $19,213 in student loans while working on their egree.

 North Dakota State College of Science came in at #18 in this year’s edition of the Best Agriculture Schools ranking.
-Located in the distant town of Wahpeton, North Dakota State College of Science is a public school with a small student population.
+Located in the distant town of Wahpeton, North Dakota State College of Science is a public college with a small student population.

 After completing their degree, agriculture and agriculture operations graduates from North Dakota State College of Science carry an average student debtload of $11,000.